wassname/wassname/README.md

 # wassname

-I'm just a guy who likes to machine learn.
+Principal Data Scientist @ Woodside · pragmatic alignment research.
 I want the good ending not the bad one.

 I work on AI alignment: steering, evals, and practical interpretability.